-- 4. Criminal Complaint.
+- in advance of the initial appearance, an appropriately redacted indictment for disclosure to the defendant and to the public. - 4.
+Criminal Complaint.
 30 days after issuance or when all defendants named are in custody or have been summoned, whichever is the earliest. - 5.
 Other sealed documents.
 All other sealed documents will be unsealed 120 days from the date of entry of the sealing order, unless the sealing order provides otherwise.